Beginning in 1960, Aggravation managed to bring young and old together around the board for a classic marble race.

 Shortcuts and the elusive “super shortcut” sped up the voyage if your marble landed on the right spot, but it wasn’t all happy trails and speedy shortcuts.

 The ‘aggravation’ of the title came into play when an opponent’s marble landed on one of yours.
 In that unfortunate circumstance, your marble was ‘aggravated’ all the way back to Base, forced to start anew.
-Numerous family arguments (a la sending an opponent’s ball “out” in croquet) began in this very fashion and many a marble has been spilled in anger over excessive aggravating.
+Numerous family arguments (a la sending an opponent’s ball “out” in croquet) began in this very fashion and many a marble has been spilt in anger over excessive aggravating.

 The only safe havens were the four Home spaces, one for each of your marbles.
 When all four made it – on exact rolls only, mind you – a winner was declared, and someone earned the right to shout, “I am a marble god!” (this wasn’t mentioned in the rules specifically, but it was probably implied).